timkellogg/joerator-rails/README.md

 ### Features to Add

-* Make users able to add coffeeshops & reviews (not only admin)
+* Make users able to add coffeeshops (not only admin)
 * Make it so users can only review a coffeeshop once
+* Make admin able to remove reviews
+* Show the reviews that the users has submitted on their profile page

 ### Legal